joesan/joesan-me/content/posts/misc/guitar-pick-1.md

 +++

 TODO
+Choosing the correct pick for your guitar makes a world of a difference on how good you progress.
 Recently, I can say that I made very good progress playing across the neck of my guitar.
 I memorized few pentatonic shapes, but I was stuck the whole while on those specific boxes.
 The whole thing did not make any sense to me.
 Just wandering within those boxes is not pleasant music.
 Frustrated, I looked at
 Youtube for some motivational ideas on how to unstuck me from the boxes.